Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 - UX vs. UI design

-- Understanding their key differences
+- Understanding the key differences between UX and UI design

 - How do UX and UI design work together?